Introduction

 Case Study

-By the age of 14, Boynton had taken the resources, skills, and contacts he gained from YEA! and started his own company, an app-making startup called MostBeastlyStudios LLC.
-One app is BullyBox, which “provides students with a safe, anonymous outlet to tip teachers and administrators off” to safety concerns ranging from bullying to drug and weapons related threats.
+By the age of 14, Boynton had taken the resources, skills, and contacts he gained from YEA! and created his own app-making startup, MostBeastlyStudios LLC.
+One app is BullyBox, which “provides students with a safe, anonymous outlet to tip teachers and administrators off” to safety concerns ranging from bullying to drug—and weapons-related threats.

 Take a look at Brandon’s story and startup here (3 min):

-Explore the U.S. Chamber Foundation’s Campaign for Free Enterprise for other stories of impact about how Free Enterprise can fuel innovation, create opportunity, build community, share advice, and solve problems.
+Explore the U.S. Chamber Foundation’s mission for more stories about how free enterprise can fuel innovation, create opportunity, build community, share advice, and solve problems.

 What is Free Enterprise?

-Free enterprise refers to an economy in which “the market determines prices, products, and services rather than the government.
-Businesses and services are free of government control.”
-Nobel-winning economist Friedrich Hayek described a free enterprise system not as unplanned, but rather that “planning and regulation arise from the coordination of decentralized knowledge among innumerable specialists, not bureaucrats.”
+Free enterprise is the complete freedom for businesses to operate in the economy.
+It allows the market to determine the prices for goods and services, as opposed to a planned economy where the government would set prices.
+Simply, businesses are free of government restrictions.
+Nobel-winning economist Friedrich Hayek described a free enterprise system not as unplanned but as one in which “planning and regulation arise from the coordination of decentralized knowledge among innumerable specialists, not bureaucrats.”

 Economic Freedom